dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

 Abstract Classes and Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``Riemann`` class, as shown in the JavaDoc, contains a keyword which you most likely have not yet encountered: ``abstract``.
+The ``AbstractRiemann`` class, as shown in the JavaDoc, contains a keyword which you most likely have not yet encountered: ``abstract``.
 This keyword will allow you to use to use **object-oriented programming (OOP)** to organize your code in a more logical way.